-18. Out of Guernsey's 27 tax treaties, five contain a provision equivalent to Article 25(1), first sentence, of the OECD Model Tax Convention (OECD, 2017), as amended by the Action 14 final report (OECD, 2015b) and allowing taxpayers to submit a MAP request to the competent authority of either state when they consider that the actions of one or both of the treaty partners result or will result for the taxpayer in taxation not in accordance with the provisions of the tax treaty and that can be requested irrespective of the remedies provided by domestic law of either state.
-Furthermore, 12 contain a provision equivalent to Article 25(1), first sentence, of the OECD Model Tax Convention (OECD, 2015a) as it read prior to the adoption of the Action 14 final report (OECD, 2015b).
+- Out of Guernsey's 26 tax treaties, one contains a provision equivalent to Article 25(1), first sentence, of the OECD Model Tax Convention, as changed by the Action 14 final report and allowing taxpayers to submit a MAP request to the competent authority of either state when they consider that the actions of one or both of the treaty partners result or will result for the taxpayer in taxation not in accordance with the provisions of the tax treaty and that can be requested irrespective of the remedies provided by domestic law of either state.
+Furthermore, 13 contain a provision equivalent to Article 25(1), first sentence, of the OECD Model Tax Convention as it read prior to the adoption of the Action 14 final report. - 16.
+The remaining 12 treaties can be categorised as follows:

-Provision Number of tax treaties A variation of Article 25(1), first sentence, of the OECD Model Tax Convention (OECD, 2015a) as it read prior to the adoption of the Action 14 final report (OECD, 2015b), whereby taxpayers can only submit a MAP request for transfer pricing adjustments, whereas the scope of the treaty also covers certain items of income concerning individuals.
-1 A variation of Article 25(1), first sentence, of the OECD Model Tax Convention (OECD, 2015a) as it read prior to the adoption of the Action 14 final report (OECD, 201b), whereby taxpayers can only submit a MAP request to the competent authority of the contracting state of which they are resident.
-9
+Provision Number of tax treaties A variation of Article 25(1), first sentence, of the OECD Model Tax Convention as it read prior to the adoption of the Action 14 final report, whereby taxpayers can only submit a MAP request for transfer pricing adjustments, whereas the scope of the treaty also covers certain items of income concerning individuals.
+2 A variation of Article 25(1), first sentence, of the OECD Model Tax Convention as it read prior to the adoption of the Action 14 final report, whereby taxpayers can only submit a MAP request to the competent authority of the contracting state of which they are resident.
+10